Skip to main content

 The 19 Years Later epilogue on the films shows grown-up Harry sending his own children off to Hogwarts to have their own adventure.
 It’s this ending, not the one taking place in Hogwarts proper that gives the audience the teary-eyed closure they would expect for a franchise that defined their childhood.

 When Harry, Ron, and Hermione pose against the battered remains of Hogwarts, they've eliminated the threat, but they haven’t won back anything.
 They’re not kids anymore.
 That part of their life was stolen from them by 2,000 pages of trauma.
 They’ll never really get it back.
 But when Harry and friends say goodbye to their kids, and John Williams’ “Leaving Hogwarts” starts to play, we understand what they’ve won.
-The magic may be gone for them, but they’ve saved it for the next generation, and through their diligence, they've proven its fortitude.
-Hogwarts is still standing, still opening its arms for all the lost orphans who need to find their destinies.
-Harry, and anyone else who has taken this journey with him, has graduated from a recipient of childhood magic to a guardian of it.

 Our Harry Potter

-There’s one directorial decision in particular that really makes the case for both movie adaptations as a whole and these movie adaptations specifically.
-It comes with Harry’s first heart-to-heart with Sirius in “Prisoner of Azkaban,” the one right before the werewolf incident, where Sirius asks Harry if he would like to come and live with him.
+It comes with Harry’s first heart-to-heart with Sirius in “Prisoner of Azkaban,” the one right before the werewolf incident where Sirius asks Harry if he would like to come and live with him.
 In the book, this interaction happens while Harry and company are climbing out of the tunnel, but the movie restages it in a very specific way.
 Something happens in Cuaron’s film that doesn’t happen in the book.
-It's an almost incidental change, something that doesn’t necessarily advance the plot any further, but it does underline the scene in a way that never fails to bring tears to my eyes.
+It's an almost incidental change, but it never fails to bring tears to my eyes.

-Right after they’ve surfaced out of the roots of the Whomping Willow, Sirius sees the grand vista of Hogwarts castle, and the sight of it has this almost magnetic effect on him.
-The majesty of the castle, the knowledge of the magic contained therein, his memories of finding home in those walls as a child, it all just makes him need to catch a better view of it.
+Right after they’ve surfaced out of the roots of the Whomping Willow, Sirius sees the skyline of Hogwarts castle, and the sight of it has this almost magnetic effect on him.
+The majesty of the castle, his memories of finding home in those walls, it all just makes him need to catch a better view of it.
 Just as Harry joins him by his side, Sirius remarks, “I remember the first time I walked through those doors.”
-We know exactly what he means.

 Our own childhoods behave in a similar way.
 They have their own moods, phases, and flavors all shaped by the colors and textures of our environment at the time, as though we are the main characters in a movie staged by an unseen director whose vision changes from season to season.
-One of the reasons we love returning to the media we engaged with as children is that these texts are fixed, perfectly preserved just as we remembered them back when we were five.
-Stepping into these time capsules helps us imagine that we can go back to that innocence.

 My friends who know that I'm a film critic (they're usually the same group that know I'm big into things like Disney and Harry Potter) often ask me whether I think this kind of nostalgic dalliance is okay or even healthy.
 After I direct this crowd to either my Roger Rabbit/Detective Pikachu comparison or my take on the Disney Remakes, I usually gave a slight variation of the same answer: remembering what it was like to be a kid becomes a vice when you start trying to return to a world where memorizing all the spells in Harry Potter was your only concern.
-It becomes an advantage insomuch as it helps you realign with those childhood ideals--when you remember what it was like the first time you understood what it meant when Dumbledore told Harry that it is our choices, not our abilities, that determine our destiny.
+It becomes a boon insomuch as it helps you realign with those childhood ideals--when you remember what it was like the first time you understood what it meant when Dumbledore told Harry that it is our choices, not our abilities, that determine our destiny.

 --The Professor